ZHONGDECustomizing | Manufacturing

 Zinc, shining silver and slightly blue-gray, is the third most widely used non-ferrous metal after aluminum and copper.
 A statistics from the U.S. Bureau of Mines show that an average person consumes a total of 331 kilograms of zinc in his lifetime.
 Zinc has a very low melting point, so it is also a very ideal casting material.

-Zinc castings are very common in our daily lives: the materials under the surface of the doorknob watch layer, faucets, electronic components, etc., zinc has extremely high corrosion resistance, this feature makes it have another most basic function, namely As the surface coating material of steel.
+There different types of castings like complex metal and plastic casting.
+And zinc castings are very common in our daily lives: the materials under the surface of the doorknob watch layer, faucets, electronic components, etc., zinc has extremely high corrosion resistance, this feature makes it have another most basic function, namely As the surface coating material of steel.
 In addition to these functions, zinc is also an alloy material that is combined with copper to synthesize brass.
 Its corrosion resistance is not only applied to the steel surface coating-it also helps to strengthen our human immune system.

 Material characteristics: health care, anti-corrosion, excellent castability, excellent corrosion resistance, high strength, high hardness, cheap raw materials, low melting point, creep resistance, easy to form alloys with other metals, health care, at room temperature It is fragile and malleable at around 100 degrees Celsius.